NIC Interview and Performance Exam Details

 The test administrator at each test site has been trained in the procedures specific to CASLI exams.
 The test administrator will guide you through the steps that have been developed by CASLI.
 The following is what you can expect when you arrive at the test site:

 - Personal items will not be allowed in the testing room.
-You may not bring any personal items with you to the test site, other than your personal identification and your ATT Letter.
+You may not bring any personal items with you to the test site, other than your personal identification.
 (This includes purses, wallets, watches, jewelry, cell phones, calculators, etc.) If you do bring personal items to the test site, the test administrator will show you where to store them.
 Neither test administrators nor CASLI will be responsible for lost or stolen items.

 - You must provide one form of acceptable identification.
-The test administrator will verify that the name on your government-issued identification card matches the name on the ATT Letter, that the photo is of you, and, if the test administrator is using it, that your RID number is correctly displayed on the Candidate/Vignette Indicator Card.
+The test administrator will verify that the name on your government-issued identification card matches the name on the CASLI Exam System Account, that the photo is of you.
 You must keep this identification with you at all times during the exam.

 - You will be provided five (5) pieces of scratch paper.
 You will be provided with scratch paper and a pen with which you can take notes during the exam.
 These will be collected at the conclusion of the exam.
 You cannot take any notes from the test site.